 Take a spud or chisel and check ice conditions as you go, even if you fished the area recently.
 Ice conditions deteriorate rapidly and can change from day to day.

 Wear a PFD or inflatable.
 Carry life-saving devices like ice picks.
 Let someone know where you plan on fishing and when you plan on returning.
-It’s best to error on the side of caution.
+It’s best to err on the side of caution.

 Captions for: Image by Brian Brosdahl

 Big, bull bluegills, like the one Brian Brosdahl is displaying, are not above crushing small spoons.

-Jumbo perch produce consistent fishing in mid-lake basin all winter long.
+Jumbo perch produce consistent fishing in the mid-lake basin all winter long.

 At some point on last ice, jumbo perch like the ones Brian Brosdahl is admiring begin a migration to the shallows.